ishajain15/Kirby-Run/README.md

 # Kirby-Run
 My attempt at making a platformer game.
 I drew all of the sprites on my own.
-I decided to use Kirby as the main character for the game.
+I decided to use Kirby as the main character for the game. <br />
 <img src="intro screen.gif" width="480" height="360"/>
 <br />
 Controls: <br />